Improve Your Dun & Bradstreet Business Credit Report

 It may sound easier said than done, but probably the best way to improve this particular aspect is to avoid receivership.
 Good financial responsibility helps the most here.

 The Financial Stress Percentile compares the company in question to other businesses in the same location, industry, number of employees, or amount of years in the business.
 Financial Stress Score Norms show an average score and percentile.
 So this is for all firms with similar demographic characteristics.

 These Norms can be used to measure where this particular business stands in relation to the norm for its peer group.

 How do you keep yours in line?
 This is where competitor research can come in handy.
 Don’t have access to experts?
 No worries – a lot of this data is publicly available online.

 At the very least, you can certainly Google your competition and read their websites.
-Get a feel for how large they are and how long they have been in business, for starters.
+Get a feel for how large they are and how long they have been in business.

 Of course you can’t make your company older than it truly is.
 But at the very least, you can get an idea of what you’re up against.